mongock/flamingock-docs/site/v1/overview/overview.md

     <img src="/images/flamingock-logo-with-title.png" width="65%" alt="Flamingock">
 </p>

-[//]: # (<div class="success">)

-[//]: # (<b>Flamingock 5 released!!</b> Please visit the <a href="/v1/from-version-4-to-5">upgrade page</a> to follow easy process. )

-[//]: # (</div>)

-## Introduction
+## Overview

 Flamingock is the evolution of Mongock, reimagined as a cloud-native tool for distributed environments.
 It seamlessly integrates with your application to manage versioning and audit changes in systems that evolve alongside it

 Whilst Mongock focused on versioning NoSQL databases, Flamingock extends this concept to all technologies, systems, and configurations, with built-in auditing and rollback capabilities.
 It ensures the application and its dependent components evolve together by managing configuration changes during startup to maintain version compatibility, streamline integration, and reduce conflicts at deployment time.

->Additionally, Flamingock offers multiple infrastructure setups for providing flexibility to users, as it introduces a Cloud offering whilst still retaining existing supported databases such as MongoDB, DynamoDB, or Couchbase.
+Additionally, Flamingock offers multiple infrastructure setups for providing flexibility to users, as it introduces a Cloud offering whilst still retaining existing supported databases such as MongoDB, DynamoDB, or Couchbase.

 ------------------------------------------------

-## Why Flamingock?
+## Why Flamingock and key features
 Our mission is to enable developers to deploy and manage stateful changes in distributed systems in a safe and reliable manner.

 In a nutshell: